dprotti/infinity-plugin/README.md

 Contributions
 -------------

-Your help is welcome either coding, testing or building distro packages.
+Your feedback or help would be really appreciated.